xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 Note that the first call ``register_caffe_python_extractor(ProposalPythonExampleOp, 'rpn.proposal_layer.ProposalLayer')`` registers an extension of the layer in Model Optimizer, which will be found by the specific name (mandatory to join module name and layer name): ``rpn.proposal_layer.ProposalLayer``.

 The second call prevents Model Optimizer from using this extension as if it is an extension for a layer with type ``Proposal``.
 Otherwise, this layer can be chosen as an implementation of extension that can lead to potential issues.
-For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <doxid-openvino_docs__extensibility__u_g__intro>` guide.
+For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <extensibility_api_introduction>` guide.

 .. _question-87: